One of the main arguments against pipeline construction is that it “destroys the environment”. But…

 Today’s natural gas and crude oil pipeline companies doing business in Louisiana are committed to safe, reliable and environmentally sound pipeline operation.

 That means they have to protect the integrity of the infrastructure, quickly respond when there’s an emergency, and educate the public about the systems in and around their community.
-Pipeline maintenance, including clearing trees and other vegetation around the pipes, is tied to each of these three priorities.
+Pipeline maintenance, including keeping the right-of-way-clear and clearing trees and other vegetation around the pipes, is tied to each of these three priorities.

 Above ground, where the pipeline isn’t clear, cattails, bull whip and high grass can make the ROW inaccessible – especially in marshy wetlands areas.